If you have a delicate nervous system, you will know how exhausting everyday life can be.

 Vitamins and minerals: High levels of flavonoids and terpenoids (antioxidants).

-Where to buy: You can get Gingko Biloba in an energizing blend from Buddha Teas here (it’s organic).
-Or you can purchase pure Ginkgo Biloba tea here.
+Where to buy: You can get it in a pure Ginkgo Biloba powder here.

 5. Raw Cacao